 Carefully review all configuration information provided.
-Failure to properly set DIP switches, jumpers and on-board links can result in improper operation!
+Failure to properly set DIP switches, jumpers and onboard links can result in improper operation!

-On-Board Link W914 Dehum or Harmony (R to DS)
+On-Board Link W914 Dehum or ZSV (R to DS)

 On-board link W914, is a clippable connection between terminals R and DS on the integrated control.
-W914 must be cut when the furnace is installed with either the Harmony III zone control or a thermostat which features humidity control.
-If the link is left intact the PMW signal from the Harmony III control will be blocked and also lead to control damage.
-Refer to TABLE 17 for operation sequence in applications including SL280DFNV, a thermostat which features humidity control and a single-speed outdoor unit.
-TABLE 18 gives the operation sequence in applications with a two-speed outdoor unit.
+W914 must be cut when the furnace is installed with either the ZSV variable zoning system (Harmony III) or a thermostat which features humidity control.
+If the link is left intact the PMW signal from the ZSV variable zoning system control will be blocked and also lead to control damage.
+Refer to Table 15 for operation sequence in applications including SL280UHV, a thermostat which features humidity control and a single-speed outdoor unit.
+Table 16 gives the operation sequence in applications with a two-speed outdoor unit.